How to do an end of year review

 Join my free Facebook group and get exclusive access to online lead generation strategy and technical training.

 How to recognise when you’re in procrastination mode and how to shift your focus to the important work you need to be doing to sustain and grow your business.

 How can you get clients through Google Search / SEO?
 3 Simple Steps to More Traffic and Clients If you want to reach more people online, maybe you've done a bit of research into SEO (Search Engine Optimisation).
 SEO is the process of making your site more visible on...

 Is your website your shop window or sales rep?
 Is your website having an identity crisis?
 Do you see your website as your shop window or your top salesperson?
 I’ve been making websites for over 10 years and a lot has changed in that time, from the technology used to...

 Planning a launch for your online business If you are launching a new website or re-launching, I have four things for you to look at and consider.
 During the launch period, you are extremely busy, you’ve got a lot of things to do and every single day is jam-packed with preparations.
 Maybe you're launching a site for the first time, you could be launching your entire...

-How to create a website that really resonates and inspires action When website resonates with target audience they are much more likely to stick around, engage with your content, read your offers, and take action on your call to action.
+How to create a website that really resonates and inspires action When a website resonates with a target audience they are much more likely to stick around, engage with your content, read your offers, and take action on your call to action.
 That might be a contact to...